domRiddle/ASF/FAQ.md

 Next, if you do not use **[ASF 2FA](https://github.com/JustArchi/ArchiSteamFarm/wiki/Escrow)**, it's possible that ASF in fact accepted/sent trade, but you need to confirm it via your e-mail.
 Likewise, if you use classic 2FA, you need to confirm the trade via your authenticator.
 Confirmations are **mandatory** now, so if you don't want to accept them by yourself, consider either adding or importing your authenticator into ASF 2FA.

 Keep in mind that new accounts start as limited.
 Until you unlock account by loading it's wallet or spending 5$ in the store, all dropped cards are **non-tradable**, and account itself can't accept neither send trades as well.
+In this case, ASF will state that inventory seems empty, because every card that is in it is non-tradable.

 Also notice that you can trade only with your friends, and people with known trade link.
 If you're trying to initiate Bot->Master trade, such as ```!loot```, then you need to either have ```SteamMasterID``` on Bot's friendlist, or ```SteamTradeToken``` of ```SteamMasterID``` set in Bot's config.
 Otherwise, you won't be able to send such trade.